 Virtually every company will experience customers who pay late.
 The challenge is to keep every client paying on time and in full.
 Create a habit of payment in

 all of your customers.

 Companies are scrambling to get new business, keep business and get money in the door.
 Most focus on immediate gratification and are unaware of the long term affects of their actions.
 In many cases they are more concerned about the immediate dollar than the customer.
 While this attitude does have some benefit monetarily, it can lead to disastrous unintended consequences which are difficult to manage and sustain.
 Truth is, you must do both, focus on the customer and the immediate dollar but most companies cannot seem to bring the two into unison.

 When customers pay late, it costs you money.
 Fact is, the later a customer pays, the less likely you are of getting paid.
-You must learn the techniques that are effective against accounts who pay late and condition your customers into a habit of payment.
-CJM provides valuble methods that have been proven to increase revenue based on years’ of experience.
+You must learn the techniques that are effective and condition your customers into a habit of payment.
+Since 1989, CJM has provided valuble methods that have been proven to increase revenue.